Meet Our Top 10, Pound-for-Pound, Hardest Fighting Inshore Fish

 When hooked, they will generally put up a good fight, with short but powerful runs, vigorous headshakes and plenty of tenacity.
 No wonder North Carolina made the redfish its official state saltwater fish!

 Reverently referred to by seasoned flats anglers as the “gray ghost” for its extreme stealthiness, the bonefish is as tenacious as it gets and, pound-for-pound will put up a fierce fight when hooked.
 Though just 3 – 5 pounds on average, don’t let the bonefish’s lack of size fool you.
-There’s a reason they are so coveted by shallow water fishermen from the Florida Keys to the Caribbean.
+There’s a reason they are so coveted by shallow-water fishermen from the Florida Keys to the Caribbean.

 Targeted on fly or light spinning tackle, you can expect long, powerful runs.
-In fact, so impressed was he with the fish’s fighting prowess, Yvon Chouinard, avid fisherman and founder of the iconic outdoor brand Patagonia, had this to say during one bonefish outing, ” There’s no other fish I know of that can go so fast and so far”.
+In fact, so impressed was he with the fish’s fighting prowess, that Yvon Chouinard, avid fisherman and founder of the iconic outdoor brand Patagonia, had this to say during one bonefish outing, ” There’s no other fish I know of that can go so fast and so far”.

 Add to that a no-quit attitude right up to the very end of the fight, one could easily argue that the bonefish should place even a spot or two higher on our list.